nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-uc-functions.md

 }
 ```

-Since we've already assigned the file we want to send to our `selectedPayload` variable, we have no need to access data directly from any HTML elements from our DOM.
-Ensuring we insert `payload` as a function parameter, we then assign the `dataUrl` property of our `messageContentToSend` object that value.
+As we've already assigned the file we want to send to our `selectedPayload` variable, we don't need to access data directly from any HTML elements in our DOM.
+Make sure that `payload` is inserted as function parameter, then assign that value to the `dataUrl` property of our `messageContentToSend` object.

 ## Modifying our `displayJsonSend()` function.